Girard Sailors

 The Girard Sailors were a short-lived minor league baseball team that existed briefly in 1908.
 The team represented Girard, Ohio as a member of the Ohio–Pennsylvania League.

-After posting an 0–9 record, the team moved to Butler, Pennsylvania, on May 19, 1908, to become that city's unnamed team.
-Less than a month later, on June 15, 1908, the club moved to Erie, Pennsylvania, to become the second incarnation of the Erie Sailors.
+After losing their first nine games, the team moved to Butler, Pennsylvania, on May 19, 1908.
+Less than a month later, on June 15, 1908, the club moved again, to Erie, Pennsylvania.
+They finished the 1908 season as the Erie Sailors, and stayed in Erie for their remaining years in the Ohio-Pennsylvania League.